plantgenomicslab/BCH709/_extras/about.md

 Howard Medical Science BD 216 (HMS216)
 1664  N. Virginia Street Reno NV, 89557

-### Opennings
+>### Opennings
+>

-#### Rotation Graduate Students
+>#### Rotation Graduate Students
-We are accepting rotation students for potential PhD position.
+>We are accepting rotation students for potential PhD position.
 A solid background in plant biology or computer science is preferred.
 Computer science background students who want to do dry lab, will be required to prove her/himself for operating and/or programming skill.
 The research project is on Brassica genome assembly , and evolution analysis.
 Potential candidates are encouraged to send a copy of their resume and unofficial transcripts to Won Yim (wyim@unr.edu) for funding opportunities.
+>

-#### Ph.
+>#### Ph.
 D. Candidate
-We are looking for potential Ph.
+>We are looking for potential Ph.
 D. students for enrollment in Spring and Fall 2020.
 A solid background in plant biology is required.
 The research project is on Brassica transformations, functionalization  and genome assembly.
 Potential candidates are encouraged to send a copy of their resume and unofficial transcripts to Won Yim (wyim@unr.edu) for funding opportunities.
+>

-#### Master's Candidate
+>#### Master's Candidate
-We are interested in motivated thesis-oriented master's students.
+>We are interested in motivated thesis-oriented master's students.
 A solid background in plant biology and/or computer science is preferred.
 The research project is on Brassica genome evolution and diversity.
 Potential candidates are encouraged to send a copy of their resume and transcripts to Won Yim (wyim@unr.edu).
+{: .callout}